 - In a small bowl blend eggs, coconut oil and agave nectar with a hand blender

-- Pulse in coconut flour, salt, baking soda and shredded coconut
+- Blend in coconut flour, salt, baking soda and shredded coconut

 - Allow batter to sit and thicken just a bit

-- Line a cupcake tin with paper lined
+- Line a muffin pan with paper baking cups

 - Spoon ¼ cup cupcake batter into each cupcake liner